apache/trafficcontrol/docs/source/glossary.rst

  	Health Protocol
  		The protocol to monitor the health of all the caches.
 See :ref:`health-proto`.

+	Inner-tier
+	Inner-tier cache
+	Inner-tier caches
+	Inner-tier cache server
+	Inner-tier cache servers
+		The tier between the First tier and the Last tier.
+The inner tier in a :term:`Topology` is the tier that forwards requests from other caches to other caches, i.e. caches in this tier do not directly serve the end-user and do not make requests to :term:`Origins`.

+	Last-tier
+	Last-tier cache
+	Last-tier caches
+	Last-tier cache server
+	Last-tier cache servers
+		The tier above the First and Inner tiers.
+The last tier in a :term:`Topology` is the tier that forwards requests from other caches to :term:`Origins`.

  	localization
  		Finding location on the network, or on planet earth